liamgentile/LyricBox/README.md

 # LyricBox
 A neural network powered idea generator for artists with writer's block.

-The web application for people to use LyricBox runs from Google Colaboratory and is built with Python, Streamlit, and Ngrok.
+The web application for people to use LyricBox runs through Heroku and is built with Python and Streamlit.
+In order to save memory the models and tokenizers required for the app are loaded in from Google Drive.

 You can find it here:
 http://f4df671f6a7f.ngrok.io